Latest Romanian News

 The following information is copied straight from the IMF for your convenience.
 Also, find it here: https://www.imf.org/en/Topics/imf-and-covid19/Policy-Responses-to-COVID-19#R

-Summary: The first case of COVID-19 was reported on February 26, 2020.
+Background.
+The first case of COVID-19 was reported on February 26, 2020.
 The government has implemented a range of measures to delay the spread of coronavirus and to support people, jobs, and businesses.
 This includes declaring national emergency, increased testing, social distancing measures, including the closure of schools and entertainment as well as travel and domestic movement restrictions, and capping prices of fuel and utilities.
-The Q1 2020 GDP growth slowed to 2.4 percent year-on-year, but remained stronger so far than most other EU countries.
+GDP contracted by 10.5 percent in Q2 of 2020, compared to a year earlier.

 Reopening of the economy.
 The gradual reopening started on May 15th.
-In a first stage, hairdressers, libraries, dentist practices, small shops and museums were reopened, and people can leave their homes without a sworn statement regarding the purposes of traveling (still required for travel outside cities).
+In a first stage, hairdressers, libraries, dentist practices, small shops and museums were reopened, and people can leave their homes without a sworn statement regarding the purposes of traveling.
 The second round of relaxation measures was implemented on June 1st, by lifting restrictions for travel outside cities, resuming international vehicle and train transportation, allowing outdoor sports competition (without public) and outdoor concerts under special conditions, opening terraces and beaches.
 Starting June 15th, international travel to certain countries has been resumed without mandatory quarantine/self-isolation upon return, shopping malls (except food areas and cinemas), gyms and kindergartens have been opened.
-Restaurants and bars will remain closed.
 After May 15, it is compulsory to wear masks in enclosed spaces in public, such as shops and in public transport.
-Schools remained closed for the remainder of the school year, except eight- and twelve-grade students who are facing graduation exams. .
-The national alert period which started May 15th has been extended to August 16th.
-Following the increase in the number of new cases, new prevention measures will become effective as of August 1st:, including mandatory wearing of masks in certain open spaces and limited hours for outdoor restaurants and clubs.
+Schools remained closed for the remainder of the school year, except eight- and twelve-grade students who are facing graduation exams.
+Schools reopened on September 14th, subject to certain conditions.
+The national alert period which started May 15th has been extended to December 16th.
+Following the increase in the number of new cases, new prevention measures became effective August 1st:, including mandatory wearing of masks in certain open spaces and limited hours for outdoor restaurants and clubs.
+Further restrictions were introduced locally in early October: closing again the restaurants, bars, theaters and movie theaters in capital city Bucharest, and mandatory wearing of masks within 50 meters from schools.
+With the number of infections on the rise, new restrictions have been imposed in areas exceeding 3 cases per 1000 population, including closing schools and mandatory masks in all public places (indoors and outdoors).
+Starting November 9th, circulation during night hours is limited only for emergencies and with a sworn statement on the purposes of travelling.

 MONETARY AND MACRO-FINANCIAL